lucas-test/gracofeu/readme.md

 # Known issues
 - [ ] zoom does not affect other's cursor position
 - [ ] changing your own label triggers shortcuts
-- [ ] edges number not updated on creation
 - [ ] Chrome : no export to file?